danieleskebby/skebbyAPI/README.md

 # skebbyAPI Version 0.1 beta

-The goal of this project is to give the developers a tool that can be integrated inside the application in no time, it can be extremely easy to use and can be readable.
+The goal of this project is to give developers a tool that can be integrated inside the application in no time, can be easy to use and can be readable.

 ## Functions available
 The functions available by the API are: